 In practice, PAL versions of far too many games until the the PS2 era ran approximately 17% slower than intended.
 Some particularly egregious offenders like Sonic the Hedgehog 1 even had slowed-down music (meanwhile, the original Super Mario Bros. had sped-up music because Nintendo apparently “optimized” the PAL release by just speeding up the entire game).
 Other games had massive black borders at the top and bottom of the screen which, since they were there because of the resolution difference, had the side effect of squishing the original 4:3 image vertically.
 This gives many PAL games that slightly squat look.

 Oh, and then there were the games that got censored because Germany (and to a lesser extent, the UK) has traditionally been kind of iffy on that whole video game violence thing.
-Before the PS2 era when Germany and Australia started to get toned-down versions of violent games (and even during that time, some titles such as God of War and Ninja Gaiden were censored somewhat), publishers rarely bothered to release multiple versions of a game in the PAL region.
+Before the PS2 era when Germany and Australia started to get their own toned-down versions of violent games while the rest of the PAL region received the content mostly intact (even during that time, some titles such as God of War and the Xbox reboot of Ninja Gaiden were censored somewhat), publishers rarely bothered to release multiple versions of a game for different PAL countries.
 So, for example, we got Probotector instead of Contra since shooting human enemies was a no-no back in those days.
+The UK also had problems with media depicting ninjas, so the PAL releases of NES Ninja Gaiden and its sequels were called Shadow Warriors.
+Can’t forget the Teenage Mutant Hero Turtles, either.

-You could technically import an NTSC console and games and use those with a step-down voltage transformer, but 60 Hz support was still rather uncommon on European TV sets in those days.
+You could theoretically import an NTSC console and games (and there definitely was a small niche market for import consoles and games at the time) and use those with a step-down voltage transformer, but 60 Hz support was still rather uncommon on European TV sets in those days.
 It wouldn’t really be until around 2001-2005 that most TVs would have support for both 50 and 60 Hz in the PAL region, and during that time you could also play certain games using a video mode known as PAL-60.
 This was a hybrid mode featuring the NTSC resolution and refresh rate along with PAL color, and it was kind of fantastic at the time.

 The progressive resolutions were still technically supported by the system and could be unlocked by modding or cheat devices, but the option to activate them was simply removed.
 I don’t know why this was done, but at least it’s easy to restore them.